- Racers will compete within the age, gender, division and discipline in which they qualified.

 - Competitors will race in bib order at 20-second intervals.

 - The second run will start as soon as all racers have completed their first run.

 - Competitors will race in the same bib order during the second run.

 - Physically challenged racers will compete with the Bronze Division racers.
 Physically Challenged racers will start first on their race venue.

 - Telemark racers will compete with the Bronze Division racers within their age and gender group.

 - The snowboard division will compete on its own course with snowboard gate panels.

-- Competitors will compete on one of six race venues depending on their age and division.
+- Competitors will compete on one of five race venues depending on their age and division.

 - Each racer will take two race runs on Thusday and two race runs on Friday.
 Both race runs will be taken on the same course each day and racers will switch courses for the second day of competition.